pieforproviders/pieforproviders/docs/attendances_and_absences.md

 - Add `absence_on_scheduled_day` to types
 - Add `absence_on_unscheduled_day` to types
 - Change input from all sources to include new absence types
+- Ensure consistent user authorization and policy scoping for Attendances and ServiceDays

 ## Possible Error States
 ### Attendance - Model Validations